failfa-st/fail1/README.md

 a mandelbrot set generator with ASCII output, the possibilities are endless.
 Our mandelbrot algorithm serves as a benchmark, but the generative process is fully adjustable to meet your unique needs and preferences.
 Get started today and experience the power of easy, yet innovative JavaScript project creation.
-We invite you to take a closer look at our [RPG](wtf-moments/rpg) or explore the other examples in the [wtf-moments](wtf-moments) folder to witness the full extent of our AI's capabilities.
+We invite you to take a closer look at our [RPG](examples/rpg) or explore the other examples in the [examples](examples) folder to witness the full extent of our program's capabilities.

 ## Changelog